AMbioinformatics/Host4Phage/README.md

 # Host4Phage
-Host4Phage is tool to type bacterial hosts for phages on the basis of genomic sequences of bacteriophages and bacteria.
+A tool to type bacterial hosts for phages on the basis of genomic sequences of bacteriophages and bacteria.
 Host4Phage uses bacterial CRISPR-Cas system for this purpose.
 The tool supports multithreading.

 ## 1. Tools used by Host4phage
 Host4phage uses other available tools: <br>